-The striking design of this 50-storey office tower is a vertical embodiment of 600,000sqft of accessibility and functionality, designed to provide an inspiring energy-efficient corporate environment equipped with modern luxuries and all amenities needed for the smooth functioning of any business.
+The striking design of the 50-storey Mireka Tower, which offer distinctive workspaces, is a vertical embodiment of 600,000sqft of accessibility and functionality, designed to provide an inspiring energy-efficient corporate environment equipped with all modern luxuries and amenities needed for the smooth functioning of any business.

-Occupants of Mireka Tower will benefit from expansive column-free and light-filled offices which come with a spectacular cityscape view.
-Open floor layouts offer flexibility in spatial design, allowing for the easy and efficient subdivision of a space that goes beyond the conventional.

-A smart functioning infrastructure with computerized car park, elevator and building management systems along with 100% stand-by power supply and end-to-end optic enabled high-speed voice, data and telecommunication facilities will address the needs of futuristic workspaces.
+Occupants of Mireka Tower will benefit from expansive column-free and light-filled offices which come with spectacular cityscape views.
+Open floor layouts offer flexibility in spatial design, allowing for the easy and efficient subdivision of space that goes beyond the conventional.
+A smart functioning infrastructure with computerised car park, elevator and building management systems along with 100% stand-by power supply and end-to-end fiber optic enabled high-speed voice, data and telecommunication facilities will address the needs of futuristic workspaces.

-Company culture being at the forefront of workplace design, this exclusive corporate address houses common facilities such as a gymnasium, training rooms, meeting rooms, and an executive club sky bar for business networking.
-The property provides other conveniences as well due to its immediate proximity to the Havelock City shopping mall which includes medical, banking and telecommunication services, retail and a variety of F&B options.
-Two basement levels of parking for over 800 vehicles complements the convenience and vibrancy offered by the Havelock City Commercial development.
+Corporate culture being at the forefront of workplace design, this exclusive office address houses a gymnasium, training rooms, meeting rooms, and an executive club sky bar for business networking.
+The adjacent Havelock City Shopping Mall of 200,000sqft built to international standards has a mix of conveniences, fashion, F&B and entertainment options.